Surbhi006/Computation-Gastronomy/README.md

 * Analysis of each cuisine using bar-plot.
 * Finding Recipe-Size Distribution for each cuisine.
 * Cummulative Distribution of Recipe-Sizes.
-* Observation and Limitations of Analysis
+* Observation and Limitations of Analysis.

+#### Dataset Used Available at: https://www.kaggle.com/kaggle/recipe-ingredients-dataset